Northern AFC: Recent seasons

-Northern have an U15s team in the Football South Regional Development League which is a pinnacle Youth league in the Southern region and involve teams from Dunedin, South Canterbury, Central Otago/Lakes and Southland, with the U17 team playing locally in the Dunedin competition.
+Northern have an U-15 team in the Football South Regional Development League which is a top Youth league in the Southern region involving teams from Dunedin, South Canterbury, Central Otago/Lakes, and Southland.
+The U-17 team playing locally in the Dunedin competition.
 The club also has an U19 team who form to compete in end of season tournaments.